ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ref.rst

    :width:   8cm

-   Time series of near-surface air temperature anomalies from MIROC6 compared with HadCRUT5 for N.Europe for the years 1980 to 2014 (refernce period 1980 to 2009).
+   Time series of near-surface air temperature anomalies from MIROC6 compared with HadCRUT5 for N.Europe for the years 1980 to 2014 (reference period 1980 to 2009).
 Created with recipe_model_benchmarking_timeseries_region.yml.